Programme SFIFA

 • More cooperation with companies and possibilities for internship

-• Get more support in order to conduct case studies (as students come from different countries and have no connections with businesses in Sweden)
+• More support to conduct case studies (as students come from different countries and may have no connections with businesses in Sweden)

 • Networking with alumni